+Please keep in mind that when you hunt multiple seasons, you must use the appropriate weapon type for the season.
 These two units have high buck-to-doe ratios.
 Harvesting smaller-antlered bucks will preserve trophy-class bucks and provide more room for does.
 Having more does in the herds will result in more fawns being born.
 Having more fawns will help ensure that these herds remain strong and healthy into the future.

-Paunsaugunt cactus buck hunt (new)
+Paunsaugunt cactus buck hunt

-Starting this year, you will be able to apply for a permit to hunt a cactus buck on the Paunsaugunt unit.
+You can also apply for a permit to hunt a cactus buck on the Paunsaugunt unit.
 A cactus buck is one that still has velvet covering at least 50 percent of its antlers during the season dates set by the Wildlife Board.